MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Methodology

 \subsection{Sentiment Alignment Loss Function}

-To enhance the accuracy of the emotion intensity predictor, we introduce the SAL as an additional regularization term to align the predicted sentiment distribution with the ground-truth labels.
-In our task, we seek the mapping from the data $x$ to its label $y$ modeled by network $f_\theta$, where the network parameters $\theta$ are optimized by minimizing a loss function $\mathcal{L}_{task}$ using Mean Squared Error (MSE):

-Since the emotional labels are continuous values \cite{MOSI, MOSEI, sims}, we consider the mixup regression task.
-Therefore, we get the mapping between the mixed $\hat{\textbf{x}}$ and $\hat{y}$ by optimizing mixed MSE loss $\mathcal{L}_{mixMSE}$ (Eq.\ref{eq:14}).
-By minimizing $\mathcal{L}_{mixMSE}$ (Eq.\ref{eq:15}), the consistency between the mixed samples and labels is constrained.
+To enhance the accuracy of the emotion intensity predictor, we introduce the SAL as an additional regularization term to align the predicted distribution with the ground-truth labels.
+Since the emotional labels are continuous values \cite{MOSI, MOSEI}, we consider the mixup regression task.
+Therefore, we get the mapping between the mixed $\hat{\mathbf{x}}$ and $\hat{y}$ by optimizing mixed Mean Squared Error (MSE) loss $\mathcal{L}_{mixMSE}$ (Eq.\ref{eq:13}).
+By minimizing $\mathcal{L}_{mixMSE}$ (Eq.\ref{eq:14}), the consistency between the mixed samples and labels is constrained.

 The KL divergence \cite{KLloss} is commonly used to measure the amount of information lost when an approximate distribution is used to represent a true distribution.
 A smaller KL divergence indicates that the two distributions are more similar.
-Thus, in this study, we introduce the SAL based on the KL divergence to align the predicted sentiment distribution with the ground-truth labels, thereby enhancing the accuracy of the emotion intensity predictor.
-Specifically, we convert $\textbf{I}^m$ and ground truth $\textbf{Y}$ into probability distributions $\textbf{P}^m$ and $\textbf{P}^L$ (Eq.\ref{eq:div}), then calculate the KL divergence between them (Eq.\ref{eq:kl}).
-Finally, we scale the KL divergence and incorporate it as an additional regularization term (Eq.\ref{eq:kl_loss}).
-The scale factor $\beta$ is $10^3$.
-This approach further promotes alignment across different modalities in emotion label prediction.
+Thus, in this study, we introduce a SAL based on the KL divergence to align the predicted sentiment distribution with the ground-truth labels.